Executive Leadership Team

 Will has significant operations experience gained as a Divisional Chief Financial Officer based in Hong Kong.
 He has also worked in South East Asia and the Middle East.
 Will is a Chartered Accountant and has an investment banking background.

 Executive General Manager, Asset Services

-Executive General Manager, Technology Systems
+Executive General Manager, Special Projects

-Executive General Manager, Major Projects
+Executive General Manager, Utilities & Resources

-He is an experienced project manager with over 25 years in the engineering and construction sector and strong skills in commercial management and project governance.
+Phillip is an experienced project manager with over 25 years in the engineering and construction sector and strong skills in commercial management and project governance.

 Phillip held a number of project and operational management roles at UGL before moving to Tenix in 2010.
 In his role of Executive General Manager, Water, Resources and Energy at Tenix, Phillip oversaw large projects including the Million Ounce Project Upgrade for Newcrest in Papua New Guinea.